-I love bath bombs.
-Dropped into the tub, they fizz and release their nutritive and aromatic ingredients.
+I love aromatherapy bath bombs.
+Dropped into the tub, they fizz and release their aromatic essential oils, soothing carrier oils and other skin-loving ingredients.
 They make bath time an even more special occasion to relax and cleanse.
-Children find bath bombs fascinating and fun to plunk into the tub.
+Children find aromatherapy bath bombs fascinating and fun to plunk into the tub.
 Adults love the aroma and visual appeal, and they make beautiful gifts.

-Once you have made bath bombs a time or two, you will find them quite easy to make.
+Once you have made aromatherapy bath bombs a time or two using this recipe, you should find them quite easy to make.

-AromaWeb's Bath Bomb Recipe, shown below, contains a few ingredients not yet described elsewhere on AromaWeb.
+AromaWeb's Aromatherapy Bath Bomb Recipe, shown below, contains a few ingredients not yet described elsewhere on AromaWeb.

 Citric Acid: Citric acid is naturally found in citrus and other fruits/vegetables.
 As its name implies, it is acidic.
 Citric acid acts as a natural preservative and natural antioxidant and is found in an array of skin care products.